TACC/tacc_stats/README.md

 `tacc_stats end JOBID`

-must then be placed in the prolog and epilog respectively for tacc_stats to label the jobs correctly.
+must then be placed in the Job Scheduler prolog and epilog respectively for tacc_stats to label the jobs correctly.

 As mentioned above the `monitor` module produces a light-weight C